 Skills in AI and machine learning were found to be available within just under half (45%) of organisations, according to marketers, however, over three-fifths (64%) stated that these skills would be important to the future success of their respective organisations, revealing a substantial skills gap (19%) within this survey.

-Furthermore, 87% state that developing skills in AI and machine learning is vital to their organisation’s current success.
-This highlights the urgency with which businesses will have to address this knowledge gap if they hope to succeed.
+Furthermore, 87% state that developing skills in AI and machine learning is vital to their organisation’s current success, a factor that the IDM insists highlights the urgency with which businesses will have to address this knowledge gap if they hope to succeed.

 The IDM’s Professional Skills Census 2018, which focused on marketers’ own abilities, also highlighted that AI and machine learning had the biggest skills gap, with a 25% difference between perceived importance between marketers’ current roles and for future career progression.